thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Additional convoy type - fuel convoys
 - Changed max distance from HQ for tasks to 3000 by default
 - Returned assassinate mission types to forced mission request function
+- Reduced number of waypoints, coverpoints and escape points for Civilian Presence Modules (might lead to better performance on some PCs)
 - Changed restorable parameter title from "Default" to "Load From Save (Default)" to reduce confusion amongst the players
 - (Defeat Factions parameter) Only rebels may defeat faction for good, so Occupants and Invaders can't knockout each other anymore
 - (RHS, CUP) Fixed bags instead of statics on some outposts in some cases (only CDF and AFRF were affected)